AlexShumy/Xylophone/README.md

 A  beautifull musical instrument - colorful XyloPhone app!

-## What's learned
+## Features

-* How to play sound using AVFoundation and AVAudioPlayer.
+* How to play sound using AVFoundation and AVAudioPlayer
-* Understanding Apple documentation and how to use StackOverflow.
+* Understanding Apple documentation and how to use StackOverflow
 * Functions and methods in Swift.
-* Data types.
+* Data types
-* Swift loops.
+* Swift loops
-* Variable scope.
+* Variable scope
-* The ViewController lifecycle.
-* Error handling in Swift.
+* Error handling in Swift
-* Code refactoring.
+* Code refactoring
-* Basic debugging.
+* Basic debugging